ms/buildtogether.tech/research/index.md

 that `i`, `j`, and `n` are integers and that `s` is a string, while `x`, `y`, and `z` are either floating-point numbers or integers more or less equally.

-Programmers have argued for decades about whether variables' data types should have to be declared or not, usually based on their personal experience as professionals rather than on any kind of data.
+Similarly, programmers have argued for decades about whether variables' data types should have to be declared or not, usually based on their personal experience as professionals rather than on any kind of data.
 <cite>Hanenberg2013,Endrikat2014,Fischer2015</cite> found that requiring
-variable type declarations does add some complexity to programs, but it pays off by acting as documentation for a method's use---in particular, by forestalling questions about what's available and how to use it.
+variable type declarations does add some complexity to programs, but it pays off by acting as documentation for a method's use---in particular, by forestalling questions about what's available and how to use it. <cite>Gao2017</cite> looked at how many bugs in JavaScript programs would have been caught if the code had been written in TypeScript (which adds types), and came up with a figure of 15%, which is either low (one in seven) or high (sales tax) depending on how you want to look at it.

 ## What Can We Learn From Analyzing Code?